-Partridge Chantecler Fertilized Hatching Eggs are $30 per dozen with local pickup, $50 per 1 dozen shipped, $90 per 2 dozen shipped (shipped price includes shipping to US)
+Partridge Chantecler Fertilized Hatching Eggs are $50 per 1 dozen or $90 per 2 dozen shipped (shipped price includes spare eggs and shipping to continental US)

 If you are interested in more than 2 dozen hatching eggs, Please send an email to OldTimeFlavor@gmail.com to inquire about price and availability.

 - You will be billed upon receipt of the order.

 - The Chantecler fertilized hatching eggs we select for shipping are 1 3/4 to 2 1/4 oz and we aim for an average of 24 oz per dozen.

 - We offer no guarantee on hatching eggs but do include extra eggs with each order.